abror9109/Dropbox-V2-API/README.md

 # Dropbox-V2-API
 Drupal module for Dropbox V2 API
-This module allow Drupal users to work with the Dropbox new V2 API.
-Module uses Dropbox for HTTP.
+This module allows Drupal users to work with the Dropbox new V2 API.
+The module uses Dropbox for HTTP.
-Module allows to enable single dropbox account for all users.
+The module allows enabling a single dropbox account for all users.

 Installation
-In order to start working, you have to Create an App in Dropbox.
-Get App key and App secret for your Dropbox App.
+In order to start working, you have to create an App in Dropbox.
+Get the App key and App secret for your Dropbox App.
 1. Enable the module
 2. Go to www.example.com/admin/config/services/dropbox/settings
-3. Enter App key and App secret.
+3. Enter the App key and App secret.
 4. Save and authorize your app.
 That's it.

 Usage
-You can use the useful functions to interact your site with Dropbox.
+You can use the useful functions to interact with your site with Dropbox.
 Here is the list of functions you can use:
 * _dropbox_space_usage - get the space usage
 * _dropbox_current_account - get the current account info